On approval of the Code of Ethics for Civil Servants

 9) comply with business etiquette and rules of official conduct;

-11) suppress or take other measures to prevent violations of the norms of official ethics by other civil servants.
+11) to suppress or take other measures to prevent violations of the norms of official ethics on the part of other civil servants;

 10. A civil servant shall prevent: